When someone mentions graphic design, what is your first association? TV advertisements? Business logos? Website graphics? Magazine covers?

 The beginnings of graphic design intertwine with the history of art.

-We find the first evidence of graphic design in 15,000 years BC, in the caves of southern France, where archeologists found traces of visual communication.
+We find the first evidence of graphic design in 15,000 years BC, in the caves of southern France, where archeologists found traces of drawings in stone.

 Between 3100 and 2700 BC, the Blau Monument was created in Mesopotamia.
 This monument is the first known artifact than combines words and images.
 Although it differs in many ways from today's graphic design, this cultural legacy is the forerunner of visual art.